oat-sa/taohub-articles/forge/Tutorials/testrunner.md

 This is one of the simplest test models that can be implemented:

-During the execution of a random test one item will be chosen by random from the pool of available items (at the time of compilation)<br/>
+During the execution of a random test one item will be chosen by random from the pool of available items (at the time of compilation)

 and after the test-taker has responded to this item the test will terminate.